cobaltgit/versare/README.md

 Ensure you have a PostgreSQL server running for your database
 Enter the database name, username, password, IP address and port of your PostgreSQL server into the `postgres` section of your config.yml

+#### (Optional) GitHub API Token

+For the Discord token invalidator to work, copy and paste a GitHub personal access token into the `auth` section of your config.yml
+This is a completely optional step and doesn't affect the bot itself

 #### Launching

 Assuming you've followed the above instructions, you should be able to launch your bot.